nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Improve the system’s ability to handle phone numbers in various international formats and with non-standard characters.
 This includes recognizing and storing diverse formats such as country codes, extensions, and special characters to accommodate a wider range of contact details.
 The current approach relies on users adding these specifiers without symbols or using tags to identify them, which can be confusing and cumbersome.

 ### Case Sensitivity for Commands
-Make commands case-insensitive to allow users more input flexibility.
+Make commands case-insensitive to allow users more input flexibility e.g. accidentally hitting the shift key midway through typing a command word.
 * Current command words e.g. `create`, `list` require user inputs to be strictly lowercase.
 * `lISt`, `List` or `LIST` would not be recognised as valid commands.